Knowledge Base Style Guide

 -

 Describe steps needed to resolve or work around the issue.
-Steps should be as concise as possible:
+Steps should be as concise as possible.
+For example:

-- For different environments, list commands as sub-bullets
+- For different environments, list commands as sub-items:

 - Linux: